yiwen26/WindChaser/README.md

 The graph module includes all the workflow plot as well as data processing and analysis, LSTM forecasts, Q learning for decision making results.

 ### WindChaserModule
 Main part of this project.
-Contains all python and Matlab packages, code and modules of machine learning method to implement the wind energy prediction.
+Contains all python and Matlab packages, code and modules of machine learning method (both LSTM and Q learning) to implement the wind energy prediction.

 ### Poster
+The browser will pop out pdf version of poster automatically.
 <object data="https://github.com/yiwen26/WindChaser/blob/master/Docs/Presentation%20and%20posters/Poster.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="https://github.com/yiwen26/WindChaser/blob/master/Docs/Presentation%20and%20posters/Poster.pdf">
         This browser does not support PDFs.
 Please download the PDF to view it: <a href="https://github.com/yiwen26/WindChaser/blob/master/Docs/Presentation%20and%20posters/Poster.pdf">Download PDF</a>.</p>
     </embed>
 </object>

+You can also view our poster [here](https://github.com/yiwen26/WindChaser/blob/master/Docs/Presentation%20and%20posters/Poster.pdf)

 ### Group Photo